 Of course, it’s easier said than done.
 Personally, I practiced saying “no” with a smile in front of the mirror for a very long time, because it was really challenging for me to say it in person.
-Another option is to start rewiring your brain at low risk situations, like saying, “I don’t want to go see that movie, I prefer to see this one.”
+Another option is to start rewiring your brain in low-risk situations, like saying, “I don’t want to go see that movie, I prefer to see this one.”

 Say Hell, Yeah to Your Inner Queen

-Awakening the queen within you is possible, and you do have what it takes to make it happen.
+Awakening the joyful and happy queen within you is possible, and you do have what it takes to make it happen.

 Now, you “just” need to make the time.

 You need to make it a priority, to make a meeting with yourself – an actual meeting you put on your calendar – and make sure everyone around you knows you’re not available during that time.

 I encourage you to take action this week.
 Today even, if you can.
 Take one step forward.
 Because the more you practice, the easier it will become to change your mindset, and the more likely your tiara is to stay where it belongs – on your head.